KirjApp/Backend/README.md

 - definitions: mongoose (MongoDB, external database), mongoose-unique-validator (checking if username is unique)
 - define format of data stored and pulled for each user document

+Content of tests/book_api.test.js

+- tests through REST API (database is included)

+Content of tests/book_list.test.js

+- tests for books and reviews

+Content of utils/list_helper.js

+- helper functions for testing books and reviews